juliaakor/task-twitter-app/README.md

 - clean - delete the build folder and all its files using rm;
 - clean:npm - delete the node_modules folder and all its files with rm;
+- dev - launch the application in development mode;
+- build - create an optimised production build of the application;
+- preview - preview the application n production mode with the created build;